iriri/minimal-c/README.md

 sanitizers.
 The "strict-aliasing" rule should not be violated.

 ## channel.h
-This library implements Go-style channels—MPMC blocking bounded queues with support for multiplexing.
-See `channel/README.md` for more information.
+Go-style channels—MPMC blocking bounded queues with support for multiplexing.
+The buffered channel fast path is lock-free.
+See `channel/README.md` for documentation.

 ## vector.h
-Exactly what it looks like.
+Basic array-based vectors that also support stack operations.
+Both GNU99 and C99 versions are available.
+See `vector/README.md` for an overview of the differences.